Originally published October, 2019. Updated October, 2021.

 Don’t take a chance with backups

 Allow Nortec to manage the backups properly!
 This is a job that always gets put on the backburner when done internally.
+Data security starts with reliable backups.

 - Joe Piccolino, Director of Strategic Accounts (Pittsburgh)